Public and Internal separation

 Every active thread has one owner, so accountability is visible and work does not quietly drift between people.

-Operational areas are separated by intent: inboxes, internal notes, tasks, entities, and knowledge.
-Final hosting and retention details should be documented before broad commercial rollout.
+Operational areas are separated by intent: inboxes, internal notes, tasks, entities, and knowledge each have a clear place in the workflow.

 Security reports should be sent to hello@opkivo.com until a dedicated disclosure address is published.